What does the engine management light mean?

 A damaged catalytic converter is a major problem, proving environmentally unsafe and potentially expensive.
 If this happens, take your car to be serviced as soon as you can.

-A diesel particulate filter (DPF) is fitted to modern diesel-powered cars in order to trap soot from the exhaust and reduce your emissions.
-DPFs need to clean, or ‘regenerate’ themselves periodically, and this tends to occur when the car is driven at higher speeds (above 40mph or so) for a reasonable period of time.
+A diesel particulate filter (DPF) is fitted to modern diesel-powered cars to trap soot from the exhaust and reduce your emissions.
+DPFs need to clean, or ‘regenerate’ themselves periodically, and this tends to occur when the car is driven at higher speeds (above 40mph or so) for a reasonable length of time.

 If the DPF doesn’t regenerate when it needs to, it can become blocked and subsequently cause your engine management light to turn on.
-You may be able to get the DPF to regenerate by driving at a higher speed (where limits allow) or by maintaining high engine revs, but in other cases you may require the attention of a mechanic.
+You may be able to get the DPF to regenerate by driving at a higher speed (where limits allow) or by maintaining high engine revs, but in other cases the DPF may need the attention of a mechanic.
 Cars with a DPF tend to have a dedicated warning light to indicate the filter is blocked, but the EML light is likely to appear as well.
-Our guide to DPFs has more details
+Our guide to DPFs has more details.

 How to reset the engine management light